Mini Project 2: Math Quiz App

 .

-Watch the video of the how the infix evaluation works
+Watch this video on how the infix evaluation works

-Once you completed that task, copy paste your code inside youre library.py
+Once you have completed that task, copy-paste your code inside library.py

 found in your root directory.